 The Organization leases offices, apartments and warehouse space, and housing for its workforce in Africa under multiple operating leases expiring on various dates.
-Lease commitments amounts to approximately \$92,000 for the year ending December 31, 2023.
+Lease commitments amount to approximately \$500,000 for the year ending December 31, 2024.
+Lease commitments amount to approximately \$181,200 for the year ending December 31, 2025.

-Total rent expense under all leases for the year ended December 31, 2022 was \$447,428.
+Total rent expense under all leases for the year ended December 31, 2023 was \$830,135.
 All existing leases are short-term and therefore, are not subject to the ASC Topic 842 provisions.